valkey-io/valkey-doc/topics/modules-intro.md

 register to the Valkey core using a specific API version.
 The current API version is "1".

-This document is about an alpha version of Valkey modules.
-API, functionalities and other details may change in the future.

 ## Loading modules

 In order to test the module you are developing, you can load the module